 We offer introductory, general and organic chemistry courses for those planning to pursue careers in science, engineering, and health professions.
 These courses cover a variety of topics including atomic structure, chemical reactions and molecular composition.
 You and your classmates will learn a variety of lab techniques from simple heating of substances to the use of advanced equipment, which will prepare you for a hands-on career in the sciences.

 All of our courses fulfill lower-division requirements at four-year universities.
 Our chemistry courses lead to degrees in science and technology majors, engineering majors, health science related majors and applied science majors.
 These majors include bachelor degrees in Chemistry, Biochemistry, Physics, Biology, Nursing, Chemical Engineering, Biomedical Engineering and Agriculture.

-With the exception of Chem 10, all of our chemistry courses (Chem 1A/B , Chem 3A/B and Chem 12A/B) fulfill General Education requirements.
+Our chemistry courses (Chem 1A/B , Chem 3A Chem 10, and Chem 12A/B) fulfill General Education requirements.
 Chemistry 10 is a transferrable course to UC and CSU.
-These courses are also in the list of restrictive electives for the Interdisciplinary Studies – Mathematics and Science Option Associate Degree in Science.
+These courses are also in the list of restrictive electives for the Interdisciplinary Studies, Mathematics and Science Option Associate Degree in Science.

 View GE Requirements in the Catalog (Under "Graduation and Transfer Requirements")